Experiential Learning Depot

 • Professor of biotechnology from the U of M

-Phew!
-That was a lot.
-The experiential school where I have been my entire teaching career highly values and encourages relationship building.
-My learning space was to be safe, trusting, inspiring, exciting, supportive, encouraging and so on and so on.
-If you are sensing apathy, discouragement, behavioral issues, conflicts between students, etc., start to remedy the situation by building that classroom community back up.
+If you are sensing apathy, discouragement, behavioral issues, conflicts between students, etc., start to remedy those situations by creating community in the classroom.
 Hopefully there is something here in this post that you can start with!
 Good luck!

 I love the quote below, for one, because Amy Poehler said it.
 I also like to use it as the goal for my advisory: to create a space for my students where they are "challenged and inspired".